 If this is done in class I would suggest that before you show the rectangle multiplication as explanation to the process of line multiplication it would be great to connect it first to counting problem.
 Instead of counting the points at each cluster by one by one, you can ask the class to find for a more efficient way of counting the points of intersections.
 It will not take long for students to think of multiplying the array of points in each cluster.
 Given time I’m sure students could even ‘invent’ the rectangle multiplication themselves.
 Inventing and generalizing procedures are very important math habits of mind.

 Line multiplication or counting intersections of sets of parallel lines is generalizable.
 You can ask your students to show the product of (a+b)(c+d) using this technique.
 The answer is shown in the figure below.
 Note that like rectangle multiplication this can be extended to more than two terms in each factor also.
 This is much better than the FOIL method which is restricted to binomials.
 I’m not a fan of FOIL method especially if it is taught and not discovered by the students themselves.
-Through this line multiplication activity I think they can discover that shortcut and I hope you will not introduce “FOIL” because that would only add to the cognitive load and not to their understanding.
+Through this line multiplication activity I think they can discover that shortcut.